Taylor1996/Fourier-Accelerated-Lattice-Field-Theory-Public-Summary/README.md

-The particular paths traced out in the plot above were generated with a certain variant of MCMC called Hamiltonian Monte Carlo (HMC).
+The particular paths traced out in the plot above were generated with a certain variant of MCMC called **Hamiltonian Monte Carlo (HMC)**.
 This algorithm has a few steps which we briefly summarize here:

 <p style="text-align: center;">
  <ol>
-<li> Guess some initial path (path #1) for the system (it's not too important what it is but the more reasonable the faster HMC runs).
+<li> Guess some initial path (path #1) for the system (it's not too important what it is but the more reasonable the faster we get accurate results).
 This initial guess could be the green path above.
 We see why the term "lattice" is used as we set up a lattice of time increments (the horizontal lines) and associate with each one an x position.</li>

 <li> Generate a momentum p<sub>n</sub> for each lattice point.
 The momentum is chosen with a <a href="https://en.wikipedia.org/wiki/Normal_distribution?oldformat=true">Gaussian probability</a>.</li>